svew/cspace-renderer/README.md

 # cspace-renderer
-Webtool to create robotic workspaces which are rendered into 2D or 3D configuration spaces to be solved
+Webapp to create robotic workspaces which are rendered into 2D or 3D configuration spaces to be solved